 Rationale for Asymmetric Gaussian analysis.
-An easily appreciated rationale for favouring an Asymmetric Gaussian shape over multiple Gaussian shapes (Sunshine and Pieters, 1998), is the parameter count.
+An easily appreciated rationale for favouring an Asymmetric Gaussian shape over multiple Gaussian shapes10, is the parameter count.
 For the Asymmetric Gaussian shapes discussed here, the parameter count is constant at 4 (per shape).
-For a standard run of the Modified Gaussian Method (MGM), which uses multiple Gaussian curves, the parameter count is 3 per curve, or 9 when fitting the olivine family band complex at 1 m with 3 standard Gaussian shapes.
+For a standard run of the Modified Gaussian Method (MGM), which uses multiple Gaussian curves, the parameter count is 3 per curve, or 9 when fitting the olivine family band complex at 1 ?m with 3 standard Gaussian shapes.
 This is more than double the Asymmetric Gaussian parameter count.
 For the inclusion of each Gaussian band in a fitting routine, the count scales linearly as 3n.
-The benefits of being able to encapsulate or collapse the results of the fitting into one extra (asymmetry) parameter is obvious.
-It even makes possible the analysis of entire hyperspectral images from planetary orbital datasets (Brown et al., 2020) or large laboratory datasets (Bishop et al., 2021, 2014).
+The benefits of being able to encapsulate or collapse the results of the fitting into one extra parameter is obvious.
+It even makes possible the analysis of entire hyperspectral images from drill cores11 or planetary orbital datasets^{12,13}.

 However, two reasonable questions then arise - 1.)
-How far apart do Gaussian bands have to be to resolve overlapping Gaussian bands from one another?
+How far apart do Gaussian bands have to be to resolve overlapping Gaussian bands from one another? and 2.)

-and 2.)
 Are there differences for the endmembers of the olivine family in the asymmetric shape?
 This paper uses a mathematical approach to tackle these questions - How much is sacrificed for the gain of using a single parameter in hyperspectral band fitting?
 It is readily acknowledged that this is only a start to this assessment process.